 Heya, it’s your favorite blogger here! (ahem ahem… hopefully?)
-I’ve been thinking about what topic to bring you today, and I remembered something my guy told me he’s been noticing lately- that many girls seem to be sporting that super carefully done, Instagram worthy full face of make-up 24/7, whether going to the local supermarket or out in the clubs.
-Which in turn lead to a huge conversation on the topic of makeup, trends, appearance and how far we’ve come from the short and simple beauty routines of past generations.
+I’ve been thinking about what topic to bring you today, and I remembered something my guy told me he’s been noticing lately.
+Namely that many girls seem to be sporting that super carefully done, Instagram worthy full face of make-up 24/7.
+Whether they’re going to the local supermarket or out clubbing being irrelevant.
+Which in turn lead to a huge conversation on favoring skin care or makeup, beauty trends and appearance.
+And especially how far we’ve come from the short and simple beauty routines of past generations.

-So I want to ask you all now, what comes first for you, makeup or skincare?
+So I want to ask you all now, what comes first for you, skin care or makeup?
 Which one do you tend to splurge on, and if you had to choose just one of them, which would it be?

 I’ll get the ball rolling and let you know that I am fully on team skin care.
 And here’s why:

 Also, economically speaking, it makes a lot more sense to me to invest in skin care than in makeup.
-Sure, I’m willing to burn a hole through my wallet for the perfect foundation or buttery lipstick, but I will most likely not use it all before its expiration date.
+Sure, I’m willing to burn a hole through my wallet for the perfect foundation or buttery lipstick.
+But realistically speaking, I will most likely not use it all before its expiration date.
 Whereas with face creams and masks, I never have to throw them out because I use them religiously.

 Striving for good skin will also most likely mean you’re taking better care of yourself overall.
-Crappy food, sugary drinks and lack of exercise will all be visible on your face as well, through breakouts, dull and sallow skin and puffiness.
-Skin care isn’t just about slathering some cream on your face and hoping for the best, it’s also about eating balanced meals, exercising regularly and getting your sweat on, going for a deep tissue massage and just showing a general respect for yourself.
+Crappy food, sugary drinks and lack of exercise will all be visible on your face as well.
+These things trigger through breakouts, dull and sallow skin and puffiness.
+Skin care isn’t just about slathering some cream on your face and hoping for the best.
+It’s also about eating balanced meals, exercising regularly and getting your sweat on, going for a deep tissue massage and just showing a general respect for yourself.

 Thank you so much for reading, I really hope you found this post interesting, and please let me know which team you are on: skin care or makeup.
 Let me know what your favorite products in each category are, and I will see you back here next week!